realJeremySun/first-web-game-lb4/blog/2019-05-03-building-an-online-game-with-loopback-4-pt3.md

   }
   return res;
 }

 ```

-We first create a array contains three elements: 'no weapon', 'no armor', 'no skill'.
+We first create an array contains three elements: 'no weapon', 'no armor', 'no skill'.
 Then we will check database.
 For example, if this character has a weapon, we will replace `no weapon` with the weapon information.
 Lastly, we return the array as result.

-That are all the functions we want to achieve in this episode.
-If you can follow all steps, you should be able to try those API at [http://[::1]:3000](http://[::1]:3000)
+That is all we want to achieve in this episode.
+If you can follow all those steps, you should be able to try those API at [http://[::1]:3000](http://[::1]:3000)

 You can check [here](https://github.com/gobackhuoxing/first-web-game-lb4/tree/part3/firstgame) for the code of this episode.